AM-OpenSource/Battery-Management-System/gui/README.md

 1. File - add file info (date).
 2. Download feature (may cause saturation of the comms interface).
-3. Update eventually to QT5
-4. Make into a single compile binary for serial and TCP versions.
+3. Make into a single compile binary for serial and TCP versions.